jlapeyre/Symata.jl/README.md

 sh) shell script that just starts julia and loads the module.
 The REPL is also available simply by loading the module in a julia session.

-You enter the mode by typing `=` as the first character on a line.
-Type backspace to exit the SJulia mode.
-In this mode, the input is not interpreted as Julia code, but rather SJulia code.
+Toggle between Julia and SJulia modes by typing `=` as the first character on a line.
+In SJullia mode, the input is not interpreted as Julia code, but rather SJulia code.
 You can do tab completion to see a list of functions and symbols.

 #### Some results.